The 6-Month Inheritance Tax Deadline Explained

 The Direct Payment Scheme

-The Direct Payment Scheme (DPS) is HMRC's most useful provision for executors facing the liquidity gap.
-It allows banks, building societies, and National Savings & Investments to release funds from the deceased's accounts directly to HMRC to pay Inheritance Tax — before probate has been granted.
+The Direct Payment Scheme can allow participating banks, building societies and National Savings & Investments to release funds from the deceased's accounts directly to HMRC before probate has been granted.

 To use the scheme, the executor completes form IHT423 alongside the IHT400 and submits it to the relevant institution.
 The institution then pays HMRC directly, and the receipt is recorded against the estate.
 This avoids the executor having to find the money personally or take on a loan.